mmsaki/kai_coin_crowdsale/README.md

 The goal of this project is to deploy a **crowdsale** contract for a token.
 I imported contracts from [open zeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v2.5.0/contracts/crowdsale/Crowdsale.sol).
 The crowdsale is to be deployed with a rate of **1 Wei** to KAI token.
 The goal if to reaise **300 Ether**.
 For demonstration purposes the crowdsale is timed to now + 10 minutes, where **now** is the block time at the time of contract is deployment.

 ### KaseiCoin ERC20 contract compiled ✅
-I first deployed the `KaseiCoin.sol` contract which is the ERC20 token contract.
-Here is a successful compilation of the contract.
+I first compiled `KaseiCoin.sol` contract which is the ERC20 token contract for KAI.

 ![KaseiCoin ERC20 contract](./images/kai_coin.jpg)

 ### KaseiCoinCrowdsale Contract compiled ✅
-I then compiled and successfully deployed my `KaseiCoincrowdsale.sol` smart contract.
-Heres is the confirmations.
+I then compiled `KaseiCoincrowdsale.sol` contract below.

 ![KaseiCoinCrowdsale Contract](./images/crowdsale_contract.jpg)

-### CrowdsaleDeployer Contract deployed and walkthrough interaction
+### Deploy KaiCoinCrowdsaleDeployer Contract and interaction with KaiCoinCrowdsale

 <p align = "center"> :vhs::vhs::vhs: </p>